comphilip/koreader-wiki/Porting.md

 Next, you might need to define `Input:eventAdjustHook()` function in `Input:init()` method.
 We use this hook function to translates events into a format that KOReader understands.
-You can look at the KinldTouch initilization part for real example.
+You can look at the KindleTouch initialization code for real example.

 Linux supports two kinds of Multi-touch protocols:
  * http://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt